 Do not forget to add a GND wire (from Arduino GND to the blue power line on the breadboard).

 TX from ESP8266 is connected to D2, RX to D3 of the Arduino (via 1K resistor).
-Beware that the 3.3V from the Arduino is not sufficient to power the ESP8266 module.
+Beware that the 3.3V from the Arduino is usually not sufficient* to power the ESP8266 module.
 The ESP8266 needs a separate 3.3V power source, eg. from a breadboard power connector:

 Take special care: for this type of breadboard power connector, never connect both wings to power sources!
 (USB power and a power adapter) You risk blowing up something, in the worst case your laptop!